-The five all-important rules to remember about disengagement:
+The five all-important rules to remember about disengagement

 - Disengaged employees fire customers.

-Sixty-eight percent of customers leave because of poor employee attitude. - Disengaged employees are not productive.
+Sixty-eight percent of customers leave because of poor customer service experiences.

+- Disengaged employees are not productive.

 They make 100 times the number of errors as their engaged colleagues. - Disengaged employees call in "sick."

 The total cost of absenteeism can be as much as 36 percent of payroll when combined with the cost of absence-related health care coverage. - Disengaged employees will leave your company.

-Sixty-five percent of employees quit because of a lack of recognition. - Disengaged employees negatively impact profitability.
+More than half of employees are looking for a different job because they feel under appreciated and undervalued. - Disengaged employees negatively impact profitability.

 Disengaged employees cost an organization approximately \$3,400 for every \$10,000 in annual salary.

-Keep these rules top of mind when you consider the cost of disengagement to your company.
+Keep all of these rules top of mind when you consider the cost of disengagement to your company.
 You shouldn't go another day without making important changes.
 Engage your employees, align them to business objectives and company values, and recognize their achievements in the moment.
-This is the irrefutable way to overcome costly disengagement, retain your top talent, and drive business success.
+With this approach you can overcome costly disengagement, retain your top talent, and drive business success.